 - Mix together the butter or baking spread and caster sugar until light and fluffy, around 3 minutes, ideally using an electric mixer

 - Add the eggs and whisk in until smooth

 - Mix in the flour gently until fully combined, then mix in the lemon zest

 - Pour the mixture into the loaf tin and bake for an hour, or until a skewer inserted in the centre comes out clean

 - While the cake is baking, juice the lemons that you zested for the cake.
 Mix the juice with the granulated sugar and set aside.

 - When the cake is done, but still warm, poke it all over with a thin skewer or cocktail stick.
 Brush or spoon the lemon and sugar mixture over it.
 Then leave the cake to cool fully in the tin

-- To make the icing, mix the lemon juice and icing sugar together and drizzle or pipe it over the cake.
+- To make the icing, mix the lemon juice and icing sugar together.
+Remove the cake from the tin and remove the baking paper, put it on your serving plate.
+Drizzle or pipe the icing over the cake.
 Then add the lemon zest on top if you like

 - Store in an airtight container in a cool place and eat within 3 days.
 Or you can freeze it for up to 3 months